open-politics/open-politics/README.md

 # 🌐 Open Politics
 ## Democratising Political Intelligence
 ### Onboarding:
-Open Politics is a platform to democratize political intelligence.
-The mission is to create a data-science and AI toolkit to analyze, summarize, and visualize political information.
+Open Politics' vision is to democratise political intelligence.
+The mission is to create an open-source data science and AI toolkit to analyze, summarize, and visualize political information.

 ## Table of Contents
 - [Why Open Politics Exists](#why-open-politics-exists)